koding/koding/go/src/github.com/rackspace/gophercloud/README.md

-# Gophercloud: the OpenStack SDK for Go
+# Gophercloud: an OpenStack SDK for Go
 [![Build Status](https://travis-ci.org/rackspace/gophercloud.svg?branch=master)](https://travis-ci.org/rackspace/gophercloud)

 Gophercloud is a flexible SDK that allows you to consume and work with OpenStack